CutmanMike/gvhre/Traits.md

 ## Testing

 To test your traits, hop into an offline skirmish or singleplayer level with your class and type **GVHD** on the console.
 This will open up the trait debug menu.
 From there you can see how your traits will appear in the trait selector, and also select them for testing!

-(Note: **sv_cheats** must be true to use this menu).
+(Note: **sv_cheats** must be true to use this menu)

 ## Next Steps